 What about returning back home, are there requirements imposed by different governments?
 The Netherlands: for those heading back to the Netherlands no PCR nor self quarantine of 10 days are required for the moment.
 See government.nl

-Other countries such as USA and Canada impose only that you get tested 3-5 days after travel and stay at home 7 days (See also CDC- instructions) or for Canadians heading back home from Curacao they have to us ArriveCAN to submit mandatory travel information.
+Other countries such as USA and Canada impose only that you get tested 3-5 days after travel and stay at home 7 days (See also CDC- instructions) or for Canadians heading back home from Curacao they provide info via ArriveCAN where you can inquire mandatory travel information.

 Who are the Dutch people and how did the Netherlands become a rich country?

 Who are the Dutch people, is a question that is being asked a lot and people also asked why are they so wealthy.

 We come from the Caribbean Island of Curacao, a colony of the Netherlands.
 We were born and raised there and moved to the Netherlands to study, since we did not have a university back then on our island.
 Because the official language and the education in the colonies is in the Dutch language, the easiest way to continue with your academic education is the move to the motherland the Netherlands for further education given in the Dutch language.
 We hope with the following explanation we can give an answer to both questions especially who are the Dutch people.

 Facsinating history The story of the Dutch People and the kingdom of the Netherlands is a fascinating one.It started to take off during the 80 years’ war which was fought against Spanish king Philippe II, son of emperor Charles V, who inherited the low lands and Belgium from his father.
 They are referred to in the history as Spanish Netherlands.
 The Dutch People wanted their independence and fought for it from 1568 to 1648 under the leadership of the Prince William I of Orange-Nassau and his sons and family after him.